 - Support: always check the sole.
 Good soles shouldn’t bend too easily and aren't easily compressed.

 - Protect: a sprained ankle could mean the end of your walk.
 Choose a shoe with a sufficiently high and sturdy support.

 - Repel water: leather can be made perfectly water-repellent without restricting your feet’s breathing

-- Permeate transpiration: if your shoes do not breathe sufficiently, your feet will become clammy and wet.
-Adequate socks also play an important role here.
+- Permeate transpiration: If your shoes are not breathable enough, your feet become clammy and moist: perfect conditions for increased chafing and encouraging the development of blisters.
+Note that suitable socks can also play an important role in keeping your feet dry.

 - Provide grip: most manufacturers opt for the widest possible range of use